^

 Or Famciclovir 250 mg orally 2 times a day,

-Or Valaciclovir 1000 mg orally 1 time per day,
+Or Valaciclovir 1000 mg orally once a day,

-The use of valaciclovir in a daily dosage of 500 mg compared to its use in other dosages was less effective in patients with a very high relapse rate (more than 10 episodes per year).
-Several comparative studies of valaciclovir and famciclovir compared with acyclovir have demonstrated a relatively equal clinical efficacy of newer drugs and acyclovir.
-However, valaciclovir and famciclovir are more convenient to use, which is especially important for long-term treatment.
+The use of valaciclovir at a daily dose of 500 mg compared with its use at other doses was less effective in patients with a very high relapse rate (more than 10 episodes per year).
+Several comparative studies of valaciclovir and famciclovir versus acyclovir have demonstrated relatively equal clinical efficacy of the newer drugs and acyclovir.
+However, valaciclovir and famciclovir are more convenient to use, which is especially important in long-term treatment.

 Severe course of the disease

-The appointment of an intravenous method of treatment is recommended for patients with severe disease or complications requiring hospitalization (dysemptic infection, pneumonia, hepatitis) or with complications from the CNS (meningitis, encephalitis).
+The intravenous method of treatment is recommended for patients with severe disease or complications requiring hospitalization (disseminated infection, pneumonia, hepatitis) or with complications from the central nervous system (meningitis, encephalitis).

 Recommended scheme